lukeorth/poison/README.md

     description = "Update this description..." # Used as default meta description if not specified in front matter dark_mode = true                      # optional - defaults to false

-    # The following three fields are optional.
-They are used to create meta tags and enhance SEO.
+    # NOTE: The following three params are optional and are used to create meta tags + enhance SEO.
     # og_image = ""                       # path to social icon - front matter: image takes precedent, then og_image, then brand_url
     # publisher_icon = ""                 # path to publisher icon - defaults to favicon, used in schema
     # favicon = ""                        # path to favicon